 This information is required to ensure the FCA can monitor dealing patterns and identify any market abuse.
-Currently, firms are able to use their own unique client identifier (at TSC we use your customer reference number) when reporting transactions to the FCA.
-The change to use the NCI will ensure this reporting is consistent across all investing platforms and stockbrokers.
+Previously, firms were able to use their own unique client identifier (at TSC we used your customer reference number) when reporting transactions to the FCA.
+The changes to use the NCI ensures this reporting is consistent across all investing platforms and stockbrokers.

-Therefore, where this data is outstanding, you will need to provide your NCI, prior to 3 January 2018, to be able to continue dealing in your account as normal.
+Therefore, where this data is outstanding, you will need to provide your NCI, to be able to continue dealing in your account.
 If customers do not provide this information where necessary, it could prevent trading or delay any investments until this information is in place.

 How do I submit this information?

-Please note: this is an activity that will be commencing across the industry with all stockbrokers and investment platforms.
+Please note: this is the same across the industry with all stockbrokers and investment platforms.
 Therefore, customers may find they are required to complete this with multiple brokers, where applicable.